Part B: Regional Climate Drivers

 - First, learn about the air mass classification scheme.
 The classification system is relatively simple: each air mass is represented by a two-letter classification scheme based on its moisture and temperature characteristics.
 This code tells its place of origin and type; the first letter: m (maritime) or c (continental), describes its moisture content.
 The second letter: E (Equatorial), T (Tropical), P (Polar), A (Arctic), gives you information about its temperature.

-- Next, check your understanding of these symbols, and learn more about the characteristic of air masses with this interactive air mass characteristics table.
+- Next, check your understanding of these symbols, and learn more about the characteristic of air masses with interactive air mass characteristics table.

 - Then, draw the air mass most commonly found over your state on your U.S. climate map.